eulier1/form-and-poll-builder_nuxt3/README.md

 ## Design Decisions

-1. **State Management**: Using Pinia for its simplicity and TypeScript support.
-2. **Component Structure**: Components are organized by feature (polls/forms) and reusability (ui).
-3. **Type Safety**: Full TypeScript support with strict mode enabled.
+1. **State Management**: Pinia with Typescript to act as internal CRUD operations without backend.
+In real life, dynamic routing is prefered.
+2. **Component Structure**: For consistency we prefer to follow the same folder structure convention.
+3. **Typescript**: To easily visualize data flow.
-4. **UI Framework**: Using Tailwind CSS for utility-first styling and Nuxt UI for pre-built components.
+4. **UI Framework**: Using Tailwind CSS for utility-first.
 5. **Form Validation**: Client-side validation for required fields.
+In real world, backend validation is needed.
-6. **Responsive Design**: Mobile-first approach with responsive layouts.
+6. **Responsive Design**: Thanks to Tailwinds utilities.
 7. **No-Layout Folder**: Since the app is pretty small, there is no need to complicate the development

-## Future Improvements

-1. Add form response viewing interface
-2. Implement data persistence
-3. Add user authentication
-4. Add form templates
-5. Add form sharing functionality
-6. Add form analytics
+8. **No-Dinamic Nested Navigation**: With no backend for this app, I prefer to use Pinia to act like one.
+In real world dynamic routing is needed to add a layer of security and modularity.